feast-dev/feast/docs/getting-started/architecture-and-components/offline-store.md

 Only a single offline store can be used at a time.
 Moreover, offline stores are not compatible with all data sources; for example, the `BigQuery` offline store cannot be used to query a file-based data source.

-Please see [Offline Stores](../../reference/offline-stores/) for more details on how to configure offline stores and what functionality each offline store supports.

 Please see [Push Source](../../reference/data-sources/push.md) for more details on how to push features directly to the offline store in your feature store.